Quafadas/dedav4s/docs/explanation/plotTargets.md

 Those "given" targets are listed below, all accessible at ```viz.PlotTargets.xxxxx```

 Finally, many of these rely on writing temp files.
 You may specify the location through configuration.
-Either by having a suitably located "application.conf", or by passing in the environment variable ```DEDAV_OUT_PATH```
+Either by having a suitably located "application.conf", or by passing in the environment variable ```DEDAV_OUT_PATH```.

+Also, the path of the temporary file is located in the "out" property of the case class, which is of type ```Unit | os.Path```.
+If the target creates a temporary file, you may "move it around" wherever you wish, using the path as a starting point.

 e.g.
 ```